MedSolut AG

 • HE(99.97 percent)

-Australia In Australia, the standard AS/NZS 1716:2012 applies.
-Only P2 masks with a protection factor of at least 94 percent and P3 masks with a protection factor of up to 99.95 percent are permitted here.
-Japan In Japan, protective masks must comply with DS Japan JMHLW-Notification 214, 2018.
+Australia In Australia, the AS/NZS 1716:2012 standard applies, and only P2 masks with a protection factor of at least 94 percent and P3 masks with a protection factor of up to 99.95 percent are permitted here.
+Japan In Japan, protective masks must comply with DS Japan JMHLW Notification 214, 2018.
 Common mask types are DS2 / DL2 with a protection factor of up to 95 percent and DS3 / DL3 masks with a maximum protection factor of 99.9 percent.
-The abbreviation D stands for disposable, S means solid and L means liquid.
+The abbreviation "D" here stands for disposable, "S" means solid and "L" means liquid.

-Tip from your MedSolut experts Inferior masks can be detected using the shape test, water check, filter layer test or fire test.
-Although you may have to give up a mask to do this, these precautions could well save lives.
+Tip from your MedSolut experts You can detect inferior masks with the help of the shape test, the water check, the filter layer test or the fire test.
+Although you may have to give up a mask for this, these precautions could well save lives.

 Test the quality of your FFP mask

-• High-quality FFP masks are equipped with an anatomically adjustable nosepiece to ensure a perfect fit.
+• High quality FFP masks are equipped with an anatomically adjustable nosepiece to ensure optimal fit.
 Inferior masks often do not have such a feature.

-• Also bear in mind that EU-compliant masks are waterproof and only soak through to a limited extent.
-Try pouring a little water on the surface of the mask.
+• Also consider that EU-compliant masks are waterproof and only soak through to a limited extent.
+Pour a little water on the mask surface as a test.
 If the liquid does not seep through, this is already a sign of good quality.
 In addition, press the lower part of the mask onto a napkin.
-If it remains dry, this is also a guarantee of the high quality of the mask.
+If this remains dry, this is also a guarantee of the high quality of the mask.

-• You can also check whether the three-layer FFP mask has a fleece of melt-spun fibre structures inside by cutting it open.
+• You can also check whether the three-layer FFP mask has a fleece of melt-spun fiber structures inside it by cutting it open.
 If the middle layer is paper, you should dispose of the mask immediately, as this does not ensure a protective function.

 Applicable standards for filtering half masks

-• For FFP1, the value is at most 22 percent.
+• For FFP1, the value is no more than 22 percent.

-• And with FFP3 masks it is only 3 percent.
+• And for FFP3 masks, the value is only 3 percent.

-Our trained team will be happy to help you with any further questions you may have in this regard.
+Our trained team will be happy to help you with further questions in this regard at any time.

 Correct use of filtering half masks

-Even the best filtering half mask will not protect you from viruses, fine dust and the like if it is not used correctly.
+Even the best filtering half mask will not provide proper protection against viruses, fine dust and the like if it is not used correctly.
 Below you will find some tips for the correct use of filtering half masks:

 Preparatory measures

 Depending on the work area, the appropriate FFP masks must be ordered.
 Regular instruction of the personnel, also with regard to the purchase of new masks, is elementary.
-The FFP masks must not be used to protect against gases or vapours in concentrations of more than 1 times the currently applicable TRK or MAK value.
-Please contact our specialists if you have any questions.
+The FFP masks must not be used for protection against gases or vapors in concentrations of more than 1 times the currently applicable TRK or MAK value.
+Please do not hesitate to contact our specialists if you have any questions in this regard.

 Putting on and taking off and correct fit

 Before putting on the mask, check that there are no holes, cracks or other damage to the mask.
-Hold the mask in both hands and then take a deep breath so that you feel a slight vacuum.
-If there is an air leak around the nostril, apply more pressure to the nostril.
-Then adjust the mask to the shape of your face as needed.
+Hold the mask in both hands and then take a deep breath so that a slight negative pressure is felt.
+If air escapes in the area of the nose clip, press on it with greater intensity.
+Then adjust the mask to your face shape as required.
 Do not use the mask if the atmosphere contains less than 17 percent oxygen.
-Heavy facial hair may affect the fit of the mask.
+Heavy facial hair may eventually interfere with the fit of the mask.

 After use

-• If the mask is marked with an R, it is reusable and can be worn repeatedly.
+• If the mask is marked with an "R", it is "reusable" and thus can be worn repeatedly.

-• If it is NR marked, it is not reusable and should be disposed of after eight hours of use at the latest.
+• If it has an NR marking, it is "not reusable" and should be disposed of after use - at the latest after eight hours of wear.

 How long should FFP masks be worn?

-Order your high-quality filtering half mask conveniently on MedSolut.com and benefit from our excellent advisory service.
+Order your high-quality filtering half mask conveniently at MedSolut.com and benefit from our excellent consulting service.
 We are here to help you find the right product.
-Call us on +49 30 209 657 900 or send us an e-mail at [email protected] We look forward to hearing from you!
+Call us at +49 30 209 657 900 or send us an e-mail at info@medsolut.com.
+We look forward to hearing from you!